Table of Contents_

 Inkjet printers are much more efficient when it comes to applying ink than dot-matrix printers.
 An average inkjet printer can reach a maximum DPI of anywhere between 300 to 700, which is exponentially better than what can be found with a dot-matrix printer.
 Inkjet printers work by spraying small molecules of ink via tiny nozzles, which can account for the type’s efficiency when it comes to achieving a high DPI rating.
 This rating can be impacted by the use of color, however, so be sure to read the instruction manual of an inkjet printer thoroughly.
 When shopping for an ink cartridge, always check whether it is compatible with your printer.

 Laser printers tend to shine brightest when it comes to their DPI rating.
 Laser printers can crank out around 600 to 2,400 dots per inch, depending on the make and model of the printer itself.
+With quality like this, it could be the best type of printer.
 This is due to how laser printers function.
 Laser printers work by shaping toner dust via an electrostatic charge and a highly focused beam of light.
-The end result is an extremely impressive DPI rating.
+This type of output is what makes laser printers and others like it great printers after the speed has been measured.

 The ribbon and associated rods can only hold so much ink at one time, thus the relatively low DPI metric.